Best Medicare Advantage Plans in Indiana (2026)

 Our Methodology: How We Chose the Best Indiana Medicare Advantage Plans

-MoneyGeek assessed Medicare Advantage plans in Indiana using three core criteria:
+MoneyGeek assessed Indiana Medicare Advantage plans on three criteria:

 • Affordability (50%): Costs represent half the total score due to their immediate effect on your spending.
 We analyzed combined monthly premiums for Part C and Part D coverage (weighted at 30%) and in-network maximum out-of-pocket limits (weighted at 20%).
 Plans with lower premiums and MOOP thresholds score higher by reducing annual health care expenses.